 Ultimately, understanding this is one of the major keys to being good at solving technology problems.
 It is nine parts stubbornness and one part experience that gets a technical professional from a problem that seems impossible to solve and the “I knew it” solution.
 The technician who exhibits these qualities is the one you want solving your problems.

 Technological curiosity is what led most IT pros into the business in the first place.
 Computer people are obsessive tinkerers, often taking something apart just to see if they can put it back together.
 They don’t limit their experience to any particular kind of computer because they aren’t interested in office politics or advertising their self-proclaimed intelligence in a conference room.
 They just want to know how it works.

 Those are the people you want to seek out if you are up against a particularly tough problem because it is likely they have either observed the problem in the past and/or fixed it.
 They may not know all the details of how to fix the problem on your particular machine, but they definitely won’t have to start from scratching their heads.

-What you do want is the guy who can translate complex technical issues into terms the average person can understand.
+What you do want is a professional who can translate complex technical issues into terms the average person can understand.
 Auto mechanics have been doing this for 100 years, so there is no reason the average IT guy can’t learn to do the same thing.
 You will be able to spot this early in your communications so be certain to watch for it.

-It is always a good idea to seek out computer repair companies like Magnify247.com when you are looking for competent technical advice, as they are among a small number of firms with the experience and knowledge to advise you on the best course of action when it comes to your technology needs.
+It is always a good idea to seek out IT Support companies like Magnify247.com when you are looking for competent technical advice, as they are among a small number of firms with the experience and knowledge to advise you on the best course of action when it comes to your technology needs.